muxyz/website/index.md

 build a new system which removes these exploits and creates a more free, transparent and open economy.
 </p>
 <p>
-The Micro OS will result in the creation of an open, value based, alternative to the existing services and systems we know and have come to rely upon.
+The Micro OS (Mu) will result in the creation of an open, value based, alternative to the existing services and systems we know and have come to rely upon.
 </p>
 </div>